NirjharAlam/nirjhar.github.io/README.md

 ## Bio

 I am a 5th year PhD student at Pennsylvania State University's Material Science Department.
 I employ data and physics-driven techniques to decipher critical information from radar scattering data.
-This portfolio contains glimpses of my published work, as well as projects that are either in progress or were not substantial enough for separate publication, yet interesting.
+This portfolio contains glimpses of my published work and  projects that are either in progress or were not substantial enough for separate publication, yet interesting.

 ## Publications
-- **Data-driven evaluation of building materials using Ground Penetrating Radare**
+- **Data-driven evaluation of building materials using Ground Penetrating Radar**
-  A data-driven approach for predicting material type and layer thickness from GPR radargrams is proposed.
+  A data-driven approach for predicting material type and layer thickness from GPR scans is proposed.
 The methodology also successfully detects sub-wavelength thicknesses.
 [Read more](https://www.sciencedirect.com/science/article/pii/S235271022401756X).